 Here we show the R code used to do all of the simulations and analysis presented in the article.
 R itself may be downloaded from the Comprehensive R Archive Network (CRAN) at https://cran.r-project.org.
 Many people find using RStudio (RStudio Team, 2016) helpful when running R code although our examples do not make use of it.
 We use several packages psych (Revelle, 2017), lme4, (Bates et al., 2015), and nlme (Pinheiro et al., 2016) that will first need to be installed and then made active.
-Installing needs to be done once may be done from a menu option or by using the install.packages command.
-Making selected packages "active" must be done when starting each R session.
+We also used the lattice package (Sarkar, 2008) which is installed automatically with base-R. Installing needs to be done once and may be done from a menu option or by using the install.packages command.
+Although installing needs to be done once, making selected packages "active" using the library command must be done each time when starting a R session.
+Once a package is active, help for any function may be found by the help command.

-8.1.
-Creating the toy example for Section 1.1
+A.1.
+Creating the toy example for Section1.1

 We set the random seed to a specific number (e.g., 42, Adams, 1979) in order to produce replicable results.
 If the seed is not specified, a different pseudo random sequence will be generated for each simulation.
 The simulation is set to create data for four subjects with two measures (V1 and V2 and V3 and V4) of each of two factors.
 Items are assumed to have loadings of .6 on one factor, 0 on the other.
 The factor intercorrelations at the overall level are randomly varying around 0, but differ for each subject, with factor intercorrelations of -.7, 0, 0, and .7 respectively.
 Although normally we would not round the results of the simulation we do so to create the data in Tables 1 and 3.
 In addition, the normal output of the sim.multi is already in wide form.
-We convert it to Fat form and then back again as demonstrations of the reshape and dfOrder functions.
+We convert it to Fat form and then back again as demonstrations of the reshape and dforder functions.

-'''

 R code

-library (psych)

-#activate the psych package
+library(psych) #activate the psych package

 #create the data

 set.seed(42)

 x <- sim.multi(n.obs=4,nvar=4,nfact=2,days=6,ntrials=6,plot=TRUE,

-phi.i=c(-.7,0,0,.7),loading=.6)
+phi.i=c(7,0,0,.7), loading=.6)

 raw <- round(x[3:8])

-raw[1:4] <- raw[1:4] +
+raw[1:4] < -raw[1:4] + 6

 #make a 'Fat' version

 XFat <- reshape(raw,idvar="id",timevar="time",times=1:4,direction="wide")

 #show it

 XFat

 #now make it wide

 XWide <- reshape(XFat,idvar="id",varying=2:25,direction="long")

 Xwide <- dfOrder(XWide, "id")

+Hadd in the tasit information

-#add in the trait information
+$\frac{1}{2}$ and in the trait information

-traits <- data.frame(id = 1:4,extraversion =c(5,10,15.20).

-neuroticism =c(10.5, 15.10))
+traits $\langle - \alpha{dd}, iralle(i\alpha - i; 4, extraversion - c(5, i0, i5, 20), - c(5, i0, i0, i0), - c(5, i0)$

+$\frac{1}{2} = \frac{1}{2} \left(\frac{1}{2} + 1$

-Xwide.traits <- merge(Xwide,traits, by ="id")
+Awide traits <- merge(Awide, traits, by - id")

-'''

-8.2.
+A.2.
 Descriptive statistics

 Basic descriptive statistics may be found by using the appropriate functions in the psych package.
-We find overall descriptives (descriptives), descriptives by group (indidividual), and then a variety of multilevel statistics including the pooled within person correlations, the between person correlations, and the individual within individual correlations.
+We find overall descriptives (descripte), descriptives by group (individual), and then a variety of multilevel statistics including the pooled within person correlations, the between person correlations, and the individual within individual correlations using the statsBy function.
+We plot the data using the mlPlot function.